Frequently Asked Questions

 A: Absolutely!
 Many options exist for raising the initial seed money needed to purchase inventory, supplies and pay for various expenses.
 Many of these options will require the students to make a funding “pitch” to the person who controls the source of money.
 This experience is an integral part of the learning for the kids too.
 Consider a pitch to the school principal for a repayable loan from the school, or the parents association.
 Another option is for the kids to make Christmas cards and sell them for initial funding to bootstrap the money needed for buying inventory for the final product.
 Like any startup business … convincing people to provide cash is an essential business lesson - but students can start small to fund initial products and then selling those products at school pop up shops to other students and teachers can fund more inventory.
 Also, important to note that it is not mandatory to produce a product.
 Creating avenues for awareness of social issues, food drive, clothing drive etc. have all been done in the past.
 It’s about the learning and the process not about how much you can raise or produce.

 You can apply for seed money by completing the Experiential Learning Funding Application Form below.
-Consider inviting Neda Bernabo to your class so students can pitch their idea.
-Please note- all invoices/receipts (cannot exceed 5) are to be submitted to Neda Bernabo
+Consider inviting the SEP Support Team to your class so students can pitch their idea.

 Experiential Learning Funding Request Form - K-6